syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 ![All the rows selected in .NET MAUI DataGrid](Images/selection/maui-datagrid-selectall.png)

 ## Column selection
-The SfDataGrid provides the [SfDataGrid.AllowColumnSelection]() property to select columns when the `SelectionMode` is set to Multiple, the `SelectionUnit` is set to Cell, and the `NavigationMode` is set to Cell.
+The `SfDataGrid` includes the [SfDataGrid.AllowColumnSelection]() property, which allows you to select columns by tapping the column header cell.
+This feature is enabled only when the `SelectionMode` is set to `Multiple`, the `SelectionUnit` is set to `Cell`, and the `NavigationMode` is set to `Cell`.

-By default, the `SortingGestureType` is set to `Tap` mode, so we select the column by double-clicking the header cell.
-We can also modify this behavior by changing the `SortingGestureType`.
+Note: When the `SortingGestureType` is set to `Tap`, column selection is applied only when double-tapping the column header cell.
+This ensures both sorting and column selection interactions can occur without conflicts.

 {% tabs %}
 {% highlight XAML %}